hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 As a new developer on the HfLA website team, fill in the following fields as you complete each onboarding item.

 ### Action Items
+- [ ] Add the "role: front end" label to this issue
-- [ ] Add yourself to the #hfla-site-pr and #hfla-site Slack channels
+- [ ] Add yourself to the #hfla-site and #hfla-site-pr Slack channels
 - [ ] Share your Gmail address with the team lead
 - [ ] (once added to the drive) Add yourself to the [team roster](https://docs.google.com/spreadsheets/d/11u71eT-rZTKvVP8Yj_1rKxf2V45GCaFz4AXA7tS_asM/edit#gid=0).
 - [ ] Confirm with the team lead that they have added you to the meeting invites and GitHub repo